BenOkwara/oneminutepitch/README.md

-## Minute Pitch
+## Blog Post

 ## By Melissa Malala
-Published date 7/09/18
+Published date 14th September 2018

 ### Description
-A web application that allows the users to post pitches, comment and vote on pitches.
+A web application that allows the users to post blogposts, comment on blogposts.

 This link will take to my live site on Git Hub.

 ## Setup/Installation Requirements
-open my GitHub
-find repo named Minute Pitch
+Open GitHub and find the repo named 'blog' and clone it.
-$ cd MinutePitch
+$ cd blog
 $ python3.6 -m venv virtual (install virtual environment)
 $ source virtual/bin/activate or virtual/scripts/activate
 $ python3.6 -m pip install -r requirements.txt (to install all dependencies)
 $ ./start.sh to run the app

 ## Technologies used
-python ( version 3.6 )
+Python ( version 3.6 )
-Flask microframework
+Flask Microframework
 PostgreSQL

 ## License